 ‘Ala‘ala wai nui in Hawaiian Culture: I’ve only heard one interpretation of the meaning of the name ‘ala‘ala wai nui.
 Wai nui translates to big water.
 ‘Ala‘ala translates to “ink sac in octopus or squid,” “scar of a scrofulous sore,” or “aerial tubers of bitter yam” (Pukui & Elbert 1986).
 None of these meanings seems to make any sense when combined with big water.
 However, if we presume that ‘ala‘ala is a corruption of ala, then, the translation becomes the path of big water.
 What is the big water?
 How about the rain.
 And, where does the ‘ala‘ala wai nui grow best?
 Well, it grows best on the side of the rock, the tree, the cliff that faces the path of the rain.

 There are a number of medicinal uses documented for ‘ala‘ala wai nui (Abbott 1992, Chun 1994, Handy & Handy 1991).
 However, ‘ala‘ala wai nui is the Hawaiian name for all the Peperomia species, as well as a native mint, Plectranthus parviflorus.
 This commonality makes any modern medicinal use problematic.
-Sometimes, Hawaiians would distinguished the Peperomia species from Plectranthus by using the suffix kāne (man) and wahine (woman), respectively (i.e., ‘ala‘ala wai nui kāne, ‘ala‘ala wai nui wahine).
-Hawaiians dyed kapa with a grey-green dye from the ash of burn leaves and stems of ‘ala‘ala wai nui kāne (Krauss 2001).
+Sometimes, Hawaiians would distinguish the Peperomia species from Plectranthus by using the suffix kāne (man) and wahine (woman), respectively (i.e., ‘ala‘ala wai nui kāne, ‘ala‘ala wai nui wahine).
+Hawaiians dyed kapa with a grey-green dye from the ash of burned leaves and stems of ‘ala‘ala wai nui kāne (Krauss 2001).

 Collecting Seeds: ‘Ala‘ala wai nui fruits are extremely small and sticky when ripe, making it nearly impossible to collect them individually.
 Rather, it’s much easier to cut off and harvest the entire (or just part, if you’re not greedy) fleshy fruit spike.
 However, only do this when the fruits are mature.
 Mature fruits are brown or black and easily stick to your finger when you touch them.
 Unless you plan to sow the seeds immediately, place the spike in a plastic bag to keep all the fruits contained.

 Growing from Seed: (I’ve only propagated ‘ala‘ala wai nui from seed a few times.
 Therefore, the following germination and seedling experiences may be atypical.)
 Don’t attempt to extract ‘ala‘ala wai nui seed from its fruit; this would be extremely difficult without a microscope and very fine tools, and, more importantly, it’s not necessary.
 The easiest way I’ve found to sow fruit/seed is to use a squirt bottle to wash the fruits off the spike and directly into a pot of clean media.
 The squirt bottle is also useful for dispersing the fruits within the pot, and getting them just the tiniest bit below the media surface.
 I use a seedling media mix of ⅓ peat moss, ⅓ perlite, and ⅓ black cinder.
 The peat moss prevents the tiny fruits from getting buried too deep, while the perlite and cinder provide very good drainage.
-Watered once a day, my seeds started germinating after three months, and continued sprouting for an additional two months.
+Watered once a day, my seeds started germinating after three months and continued sprouting for an additional two months.
 Seedling growth is very slow; the seedlings in the photograph to the right are one month old.
 Adding liquid or controlled-release fertilizer will speed things up a bit, but don’t expect to have mature plants any time soon.

 Growing from Cuttings: Using Method One or Method Two, ‘ala‘ala wai nui cuttings start rooting in one to two months.
 While waiting for roots, watch for rotting stems and leaves, and remove these before the rot can spread.
 It’s also possible to grow ‘ala‘ala wai nui from cuttings outside a container or mist chamber.
 Insert the cutting(s) into a pot of clean, well-drained media, and place the pot in a shaded site.
 Hand-mist the cutting(s) once or twice a day, and water the pot often enough to keep the media wet.